5 min read · The beginner explainer · Last updated 14 May 2026

 By the end you will have used a skill, built one, debugged a trigger problem, and shared one with your team.

-If you are not ready for a course, the next post in this series walks through building your first skill in 15 minutes.
+Not ready for a course yet?
+The next post walks you through building your first skill in 15 minutes.
 Same idea, shorter format.

 Self-paced

-Six short modules.
-One hour total.
-Free.
-Use a skill, build one, debug a trigger, share it.
+Six short modules, one hour total, free.
+You use a skill, build one, debug a trigger, then share it.

 Start Claude Skills 101 →Hands-on with us

-Live Claude Code + Skills workshop.
-Bring a real problem, leave with a working skill.
+A live Claude Code and Skills workshop where you bring a real problem and leave with a working skill.
 APAC dates monthly.

 See the workshop →Leonardo Garcia-Curtis